-On July 15, 2023, the Government of Canada announced an agreement to grant access to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) to the United Kingdom.
+In March of 2023, the Government of Canada reached an agreement to grant access to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) to the United Kingdom.
 As one of the first adopters of CPTPP, Canada has an exclusive veto on new members.

-The CPTPP has, until now, provided a high standard for fair access to markets for participating countries, but this agreement with the UK leaves significant barriers in place.
-It does not meet a fair standard of competition for Canadian farmers and producers.
+The CPTPP has, until now, provided a high standard for fair access to markets for participating countries.
+However, this agreement does not achieve any meaningful market access for Canadian beef and pork, creating significant barriers for Canadian farmers and producers.
+This deal does not meet a fair standard of competition or trade liberalization.

 Above all, we must maintain the integrity of the CPTPP.
 Canadian farmers and producers are pro-trade and want to expand access to global markets, however bad deals that hurt Canada are not acceptable.
 Trade should not be about short-term political wins, it should be about long-term mutual gain with predictable, science-based trade rules.

 This is a bad deal for Canada.
 No deal is better than a bad deal.
 Bad deals create long-term consequences for Canada.

 As it stands, the UK can continue to send over $50 million of its meat products to Canada every year, while allowing the UK to accept $0 worth of Canadian meat in return.
 We have an opportunity to fix these trade barriers with the Canada-UK bilateral agreement that is being negotiated.
 We need to achieve reciprocal market access and address the barriers that impede trade.